Indonesian slang: Geographic distribution

 Indonesian slang language is mostly spoken in urban regions of the Indonesian archipelago.
-It also spoken in some Indonesian soap operas and animated cartoons (such as Tukang Ojek Pengkolan or Adit Sopo Jarwo).
+It also spoken in some Indonesian soap operas and animated television series (such as Tukang Ojek Pengkolan or Adit Sopo Jarwo).
 Variations of slang language can be found from city to city, mainly characterised by derivatives of the different local ethnic languages.
 For example, in Bandung, West Java, the local slang language contains vocabulary from the Sundanese language, while the slang found in Jakarta tends to be heavily influenced by English or the old Batavian dialect (i.e. the language of the original inhabitants of Jakarta or Batavia as it was known during the Dutch colonial period).
 For more information relating to the geographic distribution of Indonesian slang and regional influences, please see "Region Specific Slang" below.

 Official status

 Indonesian slang language is not an official language of Indonesia.
-However, it is a modified form of the Indonesian language and is widely used for everyday communication and in informal situations.
+However, it is claimed as a modified form of the Indonesian language and is widely used for everyday communication and in informal situations.
 Sometimes it is mixed with formal Indonesian in formal situations, except during state ceremonies, business meetings, and sacred prayers.
 A number of Indonesians sometimes speak a mixture of Indonesian slang and formal Indonesian in everyday conversation and informal situations.

-Sounds
+Writing

 Indonesian slang generally uses the same pronunciation as standard Indonesian, although there are many influences from regional dialects on certain aspects such as accent and grammatical structure.
 Loan words adopted from foreign languages (especially European) such as English or Dutch are often transliterated according to the modern Indonesian orthography.
 For example, the word "please" is often written as plis.
 Another closely related phenomenon to arise in recent years is the formation of complex nouns or phrases created using a combination of English and Indonesian (slang) in the one sentence.
 A prime example of this is the phrase "so what gitu loh!", meaning "who cares?!" or quite simply "so what!" with added emphasis from the phrase "gitu loh".
 Gitu is an abbreviated form of the Indonesian word begitu meaning 'like that/such as', while loh (also spelt lho) is a particle commonly used in slang or conversational Indonesian to show surprise or instigate a warning.
 In these cases of combined, interlingual phrases, the original spelling (and quite often the pronunciation) of the foreign word(s) are retained.
 Hence, the English component of the Indonesian slang phrase "so what gitu loh!" remains relatively unchanged as far as spelling and pronunciation are concerned.